mtmr/mtmr.github.io/source/_posts/2015-02-07-understanding-fork-and-exec.markdown

 Creating a process
 -------------------

 A process is *a program in the midst of execution*.
-Apart from the text section, it also has memory space, open resources, internal information and whole lot of scary details.
-Which the OS will abstract for you.
+Apart from the text section, it also has memory space, open resources, internal information and whole lot of scary details (which the OS will abstract for you).
 So far so good.
 So how do you create a process?
 Since the process is a program in execution you can just create a process by running a program right?
 Yes and No. There is no universal createprocess() or spawn() methos.
 You cannot create a process like that.
 SO how does it happen then?

 In unix all process start off as copies of their parent process. i.e., They start of as clones of their parents.
-Ten they assume their own ID on the decision of their parents ( Whoever decided this must be Indian ).
+Then they assume their own ID on the decision of their parents ( whoever decided this must be Indian ).
 So how are the clones created then?
 Simple.
 By means of the clone() method.
 But mostly we won't use that method directly.
 We will call clone indirectly using a function called fork().
 (Which is software jargon for copying). fork() is defined in the header `unistd.h`.
 Here is the syntax:

 -> `pid_t fork(void)` <-